Yan Mingfu: Early career

-Yan was born in Liaoning province in 1931.
+Yan was born in Beijing on 11 November 1931, and later became a native of Haicheng, Liaoning.
 In 1949, he graduated from the Harbin Foreign Language College.
 He then became the official Russian translator for Mao Zedong, before being promoted to a high-ranking party position sometime in the late 1950s.
 During the Cultural Revolution he was arrested and did not reappear in a state position until 1985.
 His father, Yan Baohang, had been a member of both the Kuomintang and the CCP.
 Before Yan Mingfu was appointed head of the United Front Work Department in 1985, his father had held the position from the department's inception during the Chinese Civil War.
-When students began protesting China's corruption and economic problems after the death of Hu Yaobang on April 15, 1989, Yan was also serving as a Secretary in the 13th Politburo of the Chinese Communist Party.
+When students began protesting China's corruption and economic problems after the death of Hu Yaobang on 15 April 1989, Yan was also serving as a Secretary in the 13th Politburo of the Chinese Communist Party.

 Participation in 1989 Tiananmen Square protests

-From the beginning of the protests at Tiananmen Square, the Politburo's members had been working towards finding a resolution that would pacify the students.
-Some officials favored engaging with their demands, but others, such as Li Peng, felt that most pressing issue was to “get students back into their classrooms” before the situation escalated.
-At a meeting held on May 10, the Politburo, under the leadership of Zhao Ziyang, decided that holding discussions with every group involved in the protests would be an ideal path to resolving the students’ issues; along with Hu Qili and Rui Xingwen, Yan was asked to speak to journalists from various papers throughout the capital.
-According to Zhang Liang, the compiler of the document collection The Tiananmen Papers, the three officials saw in the protests “an opportunity to move decisively toward fuller, more truthful reporting.”
-Yan held his dialogue with Beijing's journalists from May 11 to May 13; throughout these discussions, he repeatedly voiced his support for the students’ goals, downplayed the condemnation of the protest expressed in the April 26 Editorial, and maintained that Zhao was fully in favor of reforming the press.
+From the beginning of the protests at Tiananmen Square, the Politburo's members had been working towards finding a resolution intended to pacify the students.
+Some officials favored engaging with their demands, but others, such as Li Peng, argued that instead, the most pressing issue was to "get students back into their classrooms" before the situation escalated.
+At a meeting held on 10 May, the Politburo, under the leadership of Zhao Ziyang, decided that holding discussions with every group involved in the protests would be an ideal path to resolving the students' issues; along with Hu Qili and Rui Xingwen, Yan was asked to speak to journalists from various papers throughout the capital.
+According to Zhang Liang, the compiler of the document collection The Tiananmen Papers, the three officials saw in the protests "an opportunity to move decisively toward fuller, more truthful reporting."
+Yan held his dialogue with Beijing's journalists from 11 to 13 May; throughout these discussions, he repeatedly voiced his support for the students' goals, played down the condemnation of the protest expressed in the April 26 Editorial, and argued Zhao was fully in favor of reforming the press.

-After the students commenced their hunger strike on May 13, the Politburo sent Yan to Tiananmen Square to call for an end to the protests and implore students to return to class.
+After the students commenced their hunger strike on 13 May, the Politburo sent Yan to Tiananmen Square to call for an end to the protests and implore students to return to class.
 For the most part, the meeting went badly.
 In his discussion with the student leaders, he acknowledged that the decision to protest was justified while reaffirming the Politburo's desire to see the students return to their classrooms.
-He also condemned the decision to begin a hunger strike, telling the students that it “accomplishes nothing, either for the country or your own health.
-If you present your demands and suggestions through proper channels, I can responsibly tell you the door to dialogue is always open.”
-The meeting ended with both groups feeling misunderstood; when Yan reported back to Zhao, he noted that the student leaders “are in disagreement among themselves.”
+He also condemned the decision to begin a hunger strike, telling the students that it "accomplishes nothing, either for the country or your own health.
+If you present your demands and suggestions through proper channels, I can responsibly tell you the door to dialogue is always open."
+The meeting ended with both groups feeling misunderstood; when Yan reported back to Zhao, he noted that the student leaders "are in disagreement among themselves."